wavefrontHQ/docs/pages/doc/direct_ingestion.md

   {% include note.html content="You must have the [**Direct Data Ingestion** permission](permissions_overview.html) to perform direct data ingestion." %}

   {% include note.html content="If you're using Operations for Applications as part of a free trial or Freemium offering, there are limits on how much data you can send to the service using direct ingestion.
-Contact support@wavefront.com if you need a higher limit. " %}
+Contact support@wavefront.com if you need a higher limit.
+For production environments, to get troubleshooting support from our team, you must install a Wavefront proxy and ingest the data through the proxy.
+Direct data ingestion is not fully supported. " %}

-* In larger environments, the recommended way to send data to the Operations for Applications service is to take advantage of **proxy benefits**:
+* In larger environments, send data to the Operations for Applications service by taking advantage of **proxy benefits**:

   * **Prevent data loss, optimize network bandwidth** – The proxy buffers and manages data traffic.
 Even if there’s a connectivity problem, you don’t lose data points.
   * **Simple firewall configuration** – The proxy receives metrics from many agents on different hosts and forwards those metrics to the Operations for Applications service.
 You don’t need to open internet access for each of the agents.
   * **Enrich or filter data** – You can set up the proxy preprocessor to filter data before it’s sent to the Operations for Applications service.